Dawid Rogalski

-Dawid Rogalski (born 20 September 1996) is a Polish footballer who plays as a forward for Walton & Hersham.
+Dawid Rogalski (born 20 September 1996) is a Polish footballer who plays as a forward for club Dorking Wanderers.

 Career

 Rogalski was born in Poland but moved to England at the age of 5.
 He played for various non-league sides before joining the academy of Maidenhead United.
 In January 2015, he made his only competitive senior appearance for Maidenhead United, coming on as a substitute in a National League South match against Bath City.
 In January 2017, he spent time on loan with Middlesex County League side PFC Victoria London.
 In July 2017, he returned to Poland to join Tychy, signing a two-year contract.
 The following month he made his debut, playing the first half in a Polish Cup match against KS Cracovia.
 He spent the following season on loan at II liga side Gryf Wejherowo.
 In July 2019, he joined Katowice on a one-year contract.
 In August 2020, he moved up a division, signing a one-year contract with Resovia Rzeszów.
 He left them by mutual consent on 21 January 2021.
 Later in the year he returned to England and joined Isthmian League club Chalfont St Peter.
-Rogalski joined Marlow for the 2022-23 season.
+Rogalski joined Marlow for the 2022–23 season.
 After two prolific seasons with the club, he joined Walton & Hersham ahead of the 2024–25 season.

+On 13 August 2026, Rogalski agreed to join National League South side, Dorking Wanderers despite initially starting the season with Walton & Hersham.